programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ### Pros

 - Interacts directly with etcd
-- Configuration is distributed and fault tolerant stored
+- Configuration is distributed across all etcd servers
 - Changes don't need a restart
 - No config files needed